-Model TK1810 Cryostat
+Model TK1813 Cryostat

 Operating Manual

 Date

 CONTENTS

 First - A Word of Warning

 Introduction

 Packing List

-1. Unpacking and Preparing the System for Operation
+1. Unpacking and Preparing the System for Operation Initial inspection Removing the transit plate Fitting the cryostat base-plates

-Initial inspection Cryostat inspection

 2. Evacuating the Cryostat

-3. Liquid Nitrogen Pre-Cool
+3. Liquid Nitrogen Pre-cool

-A word about your vacuum pump

-The need to pre-cool with liquid nitrogen

-Safety valves

-The pre-cool period

-Removing the liquid nitrogen from the reservoir
+A word about your vacuum pump The need to pre-cool with liquid nitrogen Safety valves The pre-cool period Removing the liquid nitrogen from the central reservoir

 4. Liquid Helium Transfer

 The liquid helium transfer tube Helium gas recovery Keeping the cryostat cold

-5 Cryostat Cryogenic Performance
+5. Cryostat Cryogenic Performance

 Appendix A. Cryostat Test Log Sheet

+Contract Details and Guarantee

 First - A Word of Warning

+Lifting and Handling the Cryostat

+Please take care when moving and lifting the cryostat.
+It is designed give great cryogenic performance for your convenience and is, as a consequence, rather heavy.

 Using Cryogens

 Cryogenic liquids are potentially dangerous.
 If you are not already familiar with the standard procedures appropriate for the use of liquid nitrogen and liquid helium, please seek advice before proceeding.

 Operating this equipment involves the use of vacuum and cryogenic liquids.
-Please read this manual carefully before you operate the cryostat.
-Although this is not a safety instruction manual, the text describes our own procedures and this may help to avoid accidents.
+Please read this manual carefully before you operate the cryostat - although this is not a safety instruction manual, the text describes our own procedures and this may help to avoid accidents.

 The photo below shows part of a damaged cryostat.
 We do not want this to happen to you.
 Please ensure that all personnel involved in the use of the cryostat are fully accustomed with the techniques involved.

 Introduction

-This is a QMC Instruments Ltd. type TK1810 liquid helium cryostat built to our specification by our sister company Thomas Keating Ltd.
+This is a QMC Instruments Ltd. type TK1813 liquid helium cryostat built to our specification by our sister company Thomas Keating Ltd.

 Item Serial Number

-TK1810 cryostat xxxxx-x / xxxx
+TK1813 cryostat xxxxx-x / xxxx

 Packing List

 The following items are included in this shipment.
 Please check the contents against this list and contact QMC Instruments as soon as possible if you suspect that any items are damaged or missing.

-Type TK1810 Thomas Keating Ltd cryostat
+Type TK1813 Thomas Keating Ltd cryostat

 - Cryostat fitted with:

+- Transit protection fixtures

-- Over-pressure relief valve fitted to the cryostat top plate for safety
+- Over-pressure relief valve fitted to the cryostat top plate

 - Non-return valve

-- o Cryostat central neck safety baffle in place which includes:
+- Cryostat central neck safety baffle which includes:

 - Over-pressure relief valve

-- o Outer vacuum case base plate with O-ring (fitted)
+- o Outer vacuum case base plate with O-ring

-- o Base plate for the gas cooled radiation shield (fitted)
+- 77K radiation shield base plates

+- Liquid nitrogen blow-out tube

-- o Spares kit which includes:
+- Spares kit which includes:

+- O-rings

 - Set of screws

-- O-rings

 - M3 and M4 Allen keys

-- o Cryostat operating manual
+- Cryostat operating manual

 1. Unpacking and Preparing the System for Operation

+The cryostat is not supplied in a condition that renders it ready for immediate use.
+A temporary base-plate has been installed to protect it from damage during its journey.
+The following procedure must be carried out to prepare the cryostat for operation.
+To prepare the cryostat for transportation the following procedure should be followed in reverse.

 Photographs included in this manual are general photos that may not be specific to your particular cryostat.

 Initial inspection

-Please inspect the box in which the goods were shipped, and the contents, for any obvious sign that damage has occurred in transit.
+Please inspect the flight case in which the goods were shipped, and the contents, for any obvious sign that damage has occurred in transit.
 If you think that the package has been damaged in some way, please contact us before proceeding further.
 Your equipment is guaranteed for two years against failure resulting from effects beyond your control, and we will be happy to make any repairs at no cost to you during this time.

-There is a spares kit accompanying the cryostat that contains O-rings, bolts, screws etc.

-Cryostat inspection

-Refer to Photos 1.1, 1.2 & 1.3

-To allow access to the bottom-plate invert the cryostat so that it rests on the stainless lifting ring.
-To avoid marking the ring, stand the cryostat on something to protect it such as soft tissue, cloth or bubble wrap.
+The O-rings, bolts, screws etc, which are required to prepare the cryostat, can be found in the spares kit.